utshomax/postman-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 1. In the workspace overview, select <img alt="Workspace settings icon" src="https://assets.postman.com/postman-docs/v10/icon-sliders-v10.jpg#icon" width="24px"> **Workspace Settings**.
 1. Select **Add to Network**.

-    > If you're a Folder Manager, select **Request to Add to Network**.
+    > If you're a Folder Manager, select **Request to Add**.
 Then select a folder you have permission to manage.

     <img alt="Add workspace to the Private Network" src="https://assets.postman.com/postman-docs/v10/add-workspace-to-private-api-network-v10.jpg" width="500px"/>